gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 the data you want in your component and then that data is given to you.

-In Gatsby, GraphQL enables components to declare and receive the data they need.
+Gatsby uses GraphQL to enable components to declare the data they need.

 ## Our first GraphQL query